gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Debugging jobs the OS killed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Look at the standard output and standard error files.
 Any error messages should be there.
-#. ssh into the node.
+#. ssh into the node while the job is running.
 You can do this to any node, but if you run a large process the OS will kill you because you have not been scheduled to that node.
-You can figure out the name of the node assigned to your job using :code:`squeue` once the status of the job is "RUNNING".
+You can figure out the name of the node assigned to your job using :code:`squeue -u $USER` once the status of the job is "RUNNING".
 #.
-Scan the os logs for a killed process :code:`dmesg -T | grep <jobid>`
+Scan the os logs for a job once it's been killed via :code:`dmesg -T | grep <jobid>`.
+You can get the jobid from :code:`squeue -u $USER`
 #.
 If there are any messages stating that your job was "Killed", its usually a sign that you ran out of memory.
 You can request more memory by resubmitting the job with the :code:`--mem` parameter.
 For ex: :code:`--mem 8G`

 Get Slack notifications when your jobs finish